GuillaumeFalourd/copy-push-files/CONTRIBUTING.md

 # Contribution

-You're welcome to add new Github formulas to the repository.
+You're welcome to contribute to the repository.

 ## New features for the project